microsoft/vscode-arduino/BRANCHNOTES.md

 **2020 02 17** Disabled and marked all previous implementations of IntelliSense support for later removal using `IS-REMOVE`.
 Pulled changes from upstream and merged them into the intellisense feature branch.
 Began to work on event handling/generation: vscode-arduino should detect when sketch/board/configuration and so on has changed, then re-analyze the current setup and set the IntelliSense configuration accordingly.
 This works more or less but there's a lot to fix in the current implementation which kept me busy till late today (I need some sleep now).
 Cleanup and commits follow tomorrow.
 Approaching alpha version for curious testers.
 OSX and Linux comes first, Windows will follow later.
 **2020 02 18** Finished basic event triggering.
 Rewrote `DeviceContext` for proper settings modification detection (trigger events only on actual change) and generation of setting specific events (e.g. board changed) instead of one global event (aka. "something in the settings changed").
+**2020 02 19** Implemented proper build scheduling for analysis build by writing an `AnalysisManager` class.
+This class collects multiple changes (e.g. board and configuration, which often are changed shortly after another) before running an analysis.
+In case another build or analysis is in progress it postpones newly filed analysis requests until the other build has completed.

 ## Status
 |      | Tasks   |